farisyahz/maze-solving-algorithm/README.md

 - Djikstra's algorithm
 - A* pathfinding algorithm

-The maze are made using prim's algorithm
+The mazes are made using prim's algorithm